 This is part four of my five-part mini series on the Health Month initiative I created for my school.
-You can view the previous posts in this series by clicking here.

 As I explained in the first part of this series, Health Month is an annual, month-long initiative I run throughout the month of May that is designed to help celebrate healthy, active living within my school’s community.
 The initiative is broken down into four weeks, with each week having it’s own theme:

 In this blog post, I will be walking you through the activities and challenges that I created for Health Month’s Nutrition Week.

 As I mentioned in my previous Health Month posts, I established a few learning targets to guide the design of each week’s activities/challenges.
 For Nutrition Week, the learning targets were:

 ✅ I can design a healthy meal at lunchtime.